 All pedagogues — not just teachers — have the opportunity to transfer to a different school under the Open Market Transfer Plan.
-Principals will post anticipated as well as approved vacancies during the transfer period, which usually opens mid-April and closes in early August each year.
+Principals will post anticipated as well as approved vacancies during the transfer period, which usually opens in mid-April and closes in early August each year.
 During the open period, these vacancies are posted on the DOE website at this link.

 The listings are revised as positions are filled and principals post new vacancies, so it’s good to regularly recheck the website.
 If you know that a vacancy is available but not posted, please contact your borough office and district representative as soon as possible with the details.
 Schools can advertise and select staff for all projected vacancies, but a transfer won’t become final until the vacancy is an approved vacancy and the transferring employee has been entered into the Galaxy budget of the new school.

 How to apply through Open Market Transfer

 The application process is straightforward.
 You’ll be asked to complete an online registration form.
 To do that, you’ll have to create a user ID and password.
-Once you’ve done that, you’ll be able to electronically apply for any and all vacancies in your current license area.
+Once you’ve done that, you’ll be able to electronically apply for any vacancies in your current license area.
 All qualified teachers, including those who have been placed in excess, can apply for specific positions at job fairs or send applications to the schools they are interested in.